 Another viable option, if your camera supports it, is to use an additional battery grip to provide longer-lasting power.
 Many battery grips support the use of AA batteries in place of the lithium-ion battery pack, which are more commonly available and easier to swap more frequently.
 Battery grips also support the use of the same rechargeable battery your camera accepts, and sometimes up to two of them, for a wide range of power options.

 In addition to battery issues, other electronic components of your camera may also act more sluggish or begin to fail if working in especially harsh climates.
-One of the more notable examples of this is your camera’s rear LCD monitor.
-As it starts getting colder, the monitor will often exhibit slower refresh times, color shifts, loss in clarity and it may potentially even flicker or black out.
-All of these functions will return to normal as your camera warms up again, but in order to avoid them altogether it is best to limit your dependency on the screen while shooting.
-By using your camera’s optical viewfinder and skipping the “chimping” step of shooting, you can alleviate these LCD anomalies altogether and also conserve overall battery life.
+One of the more notable examples of this is your camera’s rear LCD and EVF.
+As it starts getting colder, these screens may exhibit slower refresh times, color shifts, loss in clarity, or they may potentially even flicker or black out.
+All these functions will return to normal as your camera warms up again, but to avoid them altogether, it is best to temper unnecessary use of the screens if not shooting, or if you’re using a DSLR or rangefinder, just use your camera’s optical.

 If your camera does not feature a built-in optical viewfinder, an auxiliary optical or electronic viewfinder is a suitable substitute.
 Obviously, the accessory electronic viewfinders will necessitate some battery draw, but can be used more sporadically and be removed for warming when compared to a built-in electronic viewfinder.
 It should also be noted that even if your rear monitor does black out on your camera, assuming you still have battery power, your camera will likely still function, albeit without access to menus or many custom features.